-At first glance Rhinoceros or Rhino Beetles might seem a little antisocial, but for humans the up-sized backyard buddies are not only harmless but truly fascinating.
-These quirky shiny-black beetles grow to be around 6 or 7 cm in length so you will definitely see them when they fly about.
-In fact, they are Australia’s largest beetle.
+At first glance Rhinoceros or Rhino Beetles might seem a little antisocial, but they are not only harmless but truly fascinating.
+These quirky shiny-black beetles grow to around 6 or 7 cm in length so you will definitely see them when they fly about.
+In fact, they are Australia's largest beetle.

-Rhino Beetles only live in warm coastal tropical or subtropical climates, so in Australia they are mostly found Queensland, the Northern Territory and northern New South Wales.
-If you go for a walk on a warm night in the tropics, you may even hear a Rhino Beetle’s distinctive hissing sound.
-Don’t be put off though, they are all bluff when it comes to people.
+Rhino Beetles only live in warm coastal tropical or subtropical climates, so in Australia they are mostly found in Queensland, the Northern Territory and northern New South Wales.
+If you go for a walk on a warm night in the tropics, you may even hear a Rhino Beetle's distinctive hissing sound.

-Another thing that often puts people off when it comes to Rhino Beetles is their appearance, but don’t judge a rhino on its looks either.
-Even though they have big forked horns and tight gripping claws, they aren’t strong enough or mean enough to hurt a human
+Rhino Beetles have a very unique appearance, but don't judge a rhino on its looks.
+Even though they have big forked horns and tight gripping claws, they aren't strong enough or mean enough to hurt a human.

 You can help look after Rhino Beetles in your Backyard

-Know your rhinos!
-If you see a big black beetle in your garden but it doesn’t have the characteristic horn, you may still have found a Rhino Beetle.
+Get to know your rhinos.
+If you see a big black beetle in your garden but it doesn'۪t have the characteristic horn, you may still have found a Rhino Beetle.
 Only the males have horns; they use them to fight with other males to win the attention of their favourite females.
-Especially during summer months, female Rhino Beetles drive male Rhino Beetles love-crazy by giving off special hormones.
-Nothing says ‘good times’ to a Rhino Beetle than the onset of summer.
+Especially during summer months, female Rhino Beetles release special hormones to attract the males.

-It’s not just the grown up beetles that are big, Rhino Beetle babies are huge too.
+It's not just adult beetles that are big - Rhino Beetle babies are huge too.
 You will recognise them if you see one; they are c-shaped, white grubs with fine reddish hairs and a brown head.
-At full size, they can be up to 7 cm long — which is about the same length as the shorter edge of an Australian $20 note — and really plump.
-Rhino Beetle babies love munching on decaying organic matter, so having a healthy compost bin in your backyard is a great way to attract Rhino Beetle mums looking for somewhere to lay their eggs.
+At full size, they can be up to 7 cm long and really plump.
+Rhino Beetle babies feed on decaying organic matter, so having a healthy compost bin in your backyard is a great way to attract female Rhino Beetles looking for somewhere to lay their eggs.